andkuzm/PyTaRGET/README.md

 pip install -r requirements.txt
 ```

-after that it is necessary to install some additional packages:
+after that it is necessary to install an additional package:
 ```
 pip install tree-sitter==0.24.0
 ```